Electrodynamics of correlated electron systems

 Fourier transform infrared reflectivity (FTIR) is the workhorse spectroscopy for optical characterization of solids (Fig. \ref{Bruker113}).
 Measurements are possible from $\sim$ 10 $cm^{-1}$ to approximately 25,000 $cm^{-1}$, although measurement get increasingly difficult below 50 $cm^{-1}$.
 Heroic efforts can push the lower end of this range slightly below 10 $cm^{-1}$ \cite{BasovRevSci}.
 Here the quantity of interest is typically the power reflectivity (transmission measurements are possible as well).
 One shines broadband light, sometimes from several different sources, on a sample surface and $via$ an interference technique measures the reflected intensity.
 As the source spectrum and detector response can have all kinds of frequency structure, it is necessary to reference the reflected signal against a standard sample to obtain the absolute reflectivity.
 Typically the reference spectrum is chosen to be a noble metal like gold whose reflectance can to good approximation be taken to be unity over a broad frequency region below the material's plasma frequency (see below).
 Typically gold is evaporated onto a sample as shown in Fig. \ref{GoldReference} or the sample is replaced with a mirror to perform this referencing.

 As the materials we are interested in typically have interesting experimental signatures in both the real and imaginary response, it is not sufficient to to compare to theory by simply measuring quantities like $absorbence$.
 We want quantities like the complex conductivity or dielectric function.
-It is not necessarily straightfoward to obtain a complex quantity from the measured scalar magnitude of the reflectivity $R(\omega)$.
+It is not necessarily straightforward to obtain a complex quantity from the measured scalar magnitude of the reflectivity $R(\omega)$.
 Unlike TDTS, phase is not measured in FTIR measurements.
 Therefore typically use is made of the above discussed Kramers-Kronig transforms, which apply to any causal response function.
-If one knows one component of the response (real or imaginary) for all frequencies then one can determine the other component.
+If one knows one component of the response (real or imaginary) for \textit{all} frequencies then one can determine the other component.
 For reflected power, one can obtain the reflected phase as